IfThenERROR/autoedit/README.txt

 --rename : Rename the file to a Kodi compatible format using filebot.
 --wait : Do not start processing immediately, just queue the video.

 Also create a seccond profile for movies as filebot can't reliably distinguish between movies and series.
-All settings here are the same as above, but „Post-Processor Command“ is „Post-Processor Command“ enter „autoedit --input "%f" --title "%t" --comskip --transcode mpeg2_mmal h264_omx 1800k --rename --movie --wait“
+All settings here are the same as above, but „Post-Processor Command“ is „Post-Processor Command“ enter »autoedit --input "%f" --title "%t" --comskip --transcode mpeg2_mmal h264_omx 1800k --rename --movie --wait«

 Caveats: